 Garv Shah

 Garv studied the use of different neural network architectures for problems in Bayesian inference.
 Specifically, he investigated the performance of the nautilus code when using advanced networks he built with TensorFlow library.
-Ultimately, his results informed many design decisions for the widely-used nautilus code.
+Ultimately, his results informed some design decisions for the widely-used nautilus code.

 Juliana Karp